 ollege students are not a monolith; there is no single student experience, and the unique combination of every individual's identities, motivations, and goals is complex and fluid.
 Institutional leaders who are committed to creating student-ready campuses must deepen, update, and challenge their knowledge about who today's students are and how to best serve them (McNair et al., 2016).
 Students indeed have some common needs; however, not accounting for student differences can lead to ineffective one-size-fits-all solutions.
-A thorough understanding of context can ensure that support services advance equitable outcomes and reach intended students at scale.
+A thorough understanding of institutional context ensures that support services advance equitable outcomes and reach intended students at scale.

-This guide is meant to serve as a resource for senior-level administrators whose decisions are critical to shaping campus culture and systems.
-As institutions seek to change their structures, processes, and policies to better serve students, a holistic lens-one that takes into account students' intersecting identities and differences in lived experiences-is required.
+This guide is meant to serve senior-level administrators whose decisions are critical to shaping equitable learning environments, campus culture, and systems.
+As institutions seek to change their practices, processes, and policies to better serve students, a holistic lens one that considers students' intersecting identities and differences in lived experiences-is needed.
 A holistic approach requires intentional planning and integration of support services into a seamless, timely, and personal experience for every student (Achieving the Dream, 2018).

-Interviews with practitioners in the field of higher education and the student affairs profession inform the guide's key claims and insights, which offer a national, field-level context.
-This framework will help inform institutional approaches to learning about students and socially and culturally constructed identities-namely, race and ethnicity, socioeconomic status, social class, first-generation status, gender identity, sexual orientation, disability, religion, immigration and documentation status, veteran status, and involvement with the carceral system.
-The considerations and resources presented here can help senior leaders recognize systems and practices that cause harm for students and campus communities.
+Interviews with practitioners in the field of higher education and the student affairs profession inform the guide's key claims and insights about students enrolled in U.S. institutions.
+This framework will help inform institutional approaches to learning about students and socially and culturally constructed identities namely race and ethnicity, socioeconomic status, social class, first-generation status, gender identity, sexual orientation, disability, religion, immigration and documentation status, veteran status, and involvement with the carceral system.
+The considerations and data presented here can help senior leaders recognize systems and practices that cause harm for students and campus communities.
 A holistic approach requires intentional planning and integration of support services into a seamless, timely, and personal experience for every student.

-This guide first examines three areas of focus related to understanding student identity and for which additional institutional attention is needed, as well as presents questions for reflection.
-The following section outlines common ongoing misunderstandings about student identity groups, outdated language, and suggestions for improvement.
-Finally, the guide offers a compilation of resources and tools for understanding students.
-In alignment with the complementary work of network partners, this guide is part of a holistic package of resources for institutions seeking to understand their students.
+This guide first examines three areas that need additional institutional attention.
+These focus areas include: (1) localized contexts and language; (2) intersecting and changing identities; and (3) thriving and well-being.
+Questions for reflection and discussion accompany each area.
+The guide then outlines common ongoing misunderstandings about student identity groups, outdated language, and suggestions for improvement.
+Finally, the guide presents a compilation of resources and tools for understanding students.
+This guide complements the work of network partners, forming a holistic package of resources for institutions seeking to understand their students.